finalLy134/car-controls/README.md

 Usage:
 - Press [Config.OpenKey] while inside a vehicle to open the car control's menu.
 - In order to change the key opening the menu, open client/config.lua and set Config.OpenKey to a key from this [Key Mappings List](https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/keyboard/)
+- You can decide whether to disable the GTA5 default HUDs in the client/config.lua by setting Config.DisableGTA5Defaults accordingly. (true = y, false = n)

 Preview: